IRA Missteps to Avoid

 Taking Advantage of IRA-to-Charity Distributions – Taxpayers age 70.5 and older can directly transfer up to $100,000 a year from their IRA to a qualified charity.
 They won’t get a charitable deduction, but instead – and even better – they will not have to pay taxes on the distribution, and because their AGI will be lower, they will benefit from other tax provisions that are pegged to AGI, such as the amount of Social Security income that’s taxable and the cost of Medicare B insurance premiums for higher-income taxpayers.
 As an additional bonus, the transfer also counts toward their annual required minimum distribution.
 If you want to take advantage of this tax benefit, be sure the transfer from your IRA to the qualified charity is a direct transfer from the IRA trustee to the charitable organization and that you get the required acknowledgment from the organization to substantiate the deduction.

-If you have questions related to IRAs or the issues discussed, please contact a Lutz, Selig & Zeronda, L.L.P. professional.
+If you have questions related to IRAs or the issues discussed, please contact a Lutz, Selig & Zeronda, CPAs, L.L.P. professional.